×

 The Law and Smoke Alarms

-Since 2015, private sector landlords have been required to install at least one smoke alarm in rooms used as living accommodation and to ensure that they work at the start of each tenancy.
+Since 2015, private sector landlords have been required to install at least one smoke alarm on each floor used as living accommodation, and to ensure that they work at the start of each tenancy.

-This regulation was a response to the poor standards in the private sector which, at that time, had fewer smoke alarms (83%) and CO alarms (21%) than any other sector.
+This regulation was a response to the poor standards in the private sector which, at the time, had fewer smoke alarms (83%) and CO alarms (21%) than any other sector.

 During reviews of the laws proposed in 2015, it was found that the positioning of the smoke alarm can affect its efficiency and, as a result, many households reported that the alarm did not signal because it was too far away from the fire.
-The question also arose as to the frequency of testing the alarms.
+It was also recommended that new regulations be implemented regarding the frequency of testing the alarms.

 The Home Office recommends that alarms should be tested once a month by the resident rather than the landlord and that if the smoke alarm is faulty, it is the landlord’s obligation to repair or replace it.